 All drafts, including final, must be submitted when and as required in order to successfully complete this course.
-Late assignments will suffer grade deductions or may not be accepted.
+Late assignments will suffer grade deductions in every case and may not be accepted.

 Personal Communication Devices

 Turn off all cell phones, pagers, and other personal communication devices before the start of class.
 Do not use such devices during class.